kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 - Session 08 "Blackbody radiation" on 06/Nov/2023
 - Session 09 "Distribution of asteroids, stars, and galaxies" on 13/Nov/2023
 - Session 10 "Hubble diagram and expansion of the Universe" on 20/Nov/2023
+- Session 11 "Constructing a HR diagram of a star cluster using Gaia DR3"

 ## Online resources